-East of Geneva, the Champery Ski Area has 35 lifts providing access to 99km of pistes.
+East of Geneva, the Champery Ski Area has 99km of pistes served by 35 lifts providing access to 1000m of descent.
 The pistes of Champery Ski Area link quickly with the Les Crosets ski area just to the north.
 One of the more well known features of Champrey is the Swiss Wall, which is an ungroomed black run under the Chavanette chairlift that usually becomes an massive mogul field.
 Make sure not to underestimate the difficult of the Swiss Wall, especially after big dumps.

-The town of Champery is a quaint Swiss village with authentic charm.
-While a great base, keep in mind that the pistes do not come down to town.
+The town of Champery is a quaint Swiss village with authentic charm as compared with all the other purpose built concrete villages of Croset, Champoussin, Morgins and Torgin.
+It lies at an elevation of 1050m under the shadow of the spectacular peaks of Dents Blanches and Dents du Midi.
+While a great base, keep in mind that the pistes do not usually come down to town since they are south facing melting quickly.
 The main cable car departs and returns to town to provide direct access to the slopes above.
-In addition, there is a free shuttle bus every 15 minutes leading to the Grand Paradis 8-person high-speed chairlift located outside of town.
+In addition to the cable car, there is a free shuttle bus every 15 minutes leading to the Grand Paradis 8-person high-speed chairlift located outside of town.
 There are two possible red runs leading back down to the Grand Paradis lift; the run from Planachaux to the Grand Paradis base is the better choice since it has some steeps and rollers.
 The other option is the Ripaille route down to the Grand Paradis base which is long with a few flat sections (both may be closed in low snow seasons).

 If you are looking for powder, check out Le Cubore.